 Other notable monuments include one on the north nave wall to Lemuel Shuldham, who died at the Battle of Waterloo.

 At the back of the church is simple dedication board commemorating a bequest of bread to the poor of the parish.
 Such bequests were a common way for more prosperous residents to leave something behind for future generations.
 Many, like this one, make the gift of bread contingent upon the poor person attending church services.
 The dedication reads, 'John Smith of this Town Gent.
 Deceased Jan:Y:29 1693.
 And gave one doz. of bread every Sunday for ever to such of ye poor of ys parish as come to hear Divine Service and the Sermon'.
 So, if you wanted the alms, you had to sit through a sermon first!

 In the chancel is a small brass plaque commemorating Sergeant Major Flora Sandes, daughter of a Victorian rector, who went on to have a lengthy career in the St John Ambulance and the Serbian army.
 Her life was detailed in the biography 'The Lovely Sergeant'.

-Other features include a very simple 15th century octagonal font, a finely carved Jacobrean pulpit, and a set of Victorian benches with poppyhead bench ends.
+Other features include a very simple 15th-century octagonal font, a finely carved Jacobean pulpit, and a set of Victorian benches with poppyhead bench ends.

 About Marlesford, St Andrew's Church